Element84/filmdrop-k8s-tf-modules/README.md

 Coming Soon
 ```
 ## Workflow Operations

-To learn more about the motivations of Workflow Operations with Argo Events, take a look at: https://element84.atlassian.net/wiki/spaces/ES/pages/3068035079/SWOOP+Workflow+Operations

 In this section we want to provide a guide of how to run the Workflow Operations demo with Argo Events.